into your inbox

 The players: Roger Federer and Michael Chang

 Roger Federer was born in 1981 in Basel, Switzerland.
 After he finished 1998 as the world’s top-ranked junior, Federer performed well in his initial professional outings.
 In his five first main tour appearances in 1998-1999, the Swiss reached the quarter-finals three times, in Toulouse, Marseille and Rotterdam.
-His impressive game amazed the world tennis and soon, he was proclaimed as a future world No 1.
+His impressive game amazed the world of tennis and soon he was hailed as a future world No 1.
 At the end of 1999, after claiming an ATP Challenger title in Brest, defeating Max Mirnyi in the final (6-4, 6-2), he was ranked No 64 in the world.

 - Michael Chang: the former French Open champion who was now unseeded in Melbourne

 Michael Chang was born in 1972 in New Jersey, United States.
 In 1987, at the age of 15, he became the youngest player ever to win a match at the US Open (defeating Paul McNamee in four sets).
 The following year, in June, aged only 16 years and 3 months, he was the youngest player to enter the top 100 and reached the fourth round of a Grand Slam tournament for the first time at the US Open, where he was beaten by Andre Agassi.